mchwalisz/smutools/README.md

 Additionally to the smutools there is `crewcdf_toolbox` for processing the data.
 To LOAD the toolbox run `crewcdf_toolbox_load.m` in Matlab.
 Then it is possible to run  `crewcdf_plotall()` to generate summary plots for all data in given directory and its subdirectories.

+## Telos devices

+Do not forget to load TinyOS

+    source /opt/tinyos-main/tinyos.sh